iamjgn/ProjectBlog/README.md

 # ProjectBlog
-A blog site for managing content, allowing the user to create, view, and delete posts.
+A blog site for managing content, allowing the user to create, view and delete posts.

 ## Configuration
 1. Install & Run **XAMPP**.